aksh98md/EmbeddedSystemsF20/index.md

 #### Robust Part-Based Hand Gesture Recognition Using Kinect Sensor
 This prior work focuses on building a robust part-based hand gesture recognition systems using Kinect sensor [3].
 As stated in this prior work ", the hand is a smaller object with more complex articulations and more easily affected by segmentation errors", hence this paper explores potential solutions for some of these errors.
 This paper also attempts to solve the problem of differnt hand shapes by applying the distance metric, Finger-Earth Mover's Distance.
 The Finger-Earth Mover's Distance is a distance metric that treats each finger as a cluster and penalize the empty finger-hole.
 This helps in the case that it the sensor may only match finger parts and not the whole hand, and it helps better distinguish the hand gestures that have slight differences.
 [3]

+#### Training a Neural Network to Detect Hand Gestures with OpenCV in Python
+This article shows the way to detect some simple hand gesture by using Python and Opencv to capture the image.
+The paper mainly focus on how to train the model from the large picture set get from Kaggle (Also, we could use our own dataset instead, this will increase the amount of gestures we can detect) and turn to its CNN network.
+The trained model used Opencv to capture our gesture image and translate to the CNN to decide which gesture are we showing and what function should reach out base on the image it get.
+It is a way to achieve hand gestures since the Resberry pi we are going to use is also good with Python.
+[4]

+#### Install OpenCV 4 on your Raspberry Pi
+A guidline on how to install opencv on the Resberry Pi to do image detection, and set the environment for the board to run correctly.[5]

 ### 4. Technical Approach and Implemenetation
 ### 5. Analysis